collective/tutorial.todoapp/docs/chapter_1.rst

 #.
 Let's create a new workflow for our Todo Items and call it
    ``todo_item_workflow``.
-We will make a new workflow by copying and customizing one of the workflows that are already there.
+We will make a new workflow by copying and customising one of the workflows that are already there.
 Duplicate the ``one_state_workflow``.

    .. image:: images/copy_workflow.jpg